One-to-One Device Handbook

 Accident damage from drops, spills, liquid submersion

-Claim events are subject to evaluation by the building administrator and/or the West Ada School District’s Technology Department on a case-by-case basis when the nature of a claim event is in question.
+Claim events are subject to evaluation by the building administration and/or the District’s Technology Department on a case-by-case basis when the nature of a claim event is in question.

 Events and Items NOT Covered by Optional Device Insurance

-All devices and accessories (case, charger, and stylus) that are issued to students are the responsibility of the student to maintain and return at the end of the school year.
-The Optional Insurance program will not cover the cost of:
+AAll devices and accessories (case, charger, and stylus) that are issued to students are the responsibility of the student to maintain and return at the end of the school year.
+The Optional Device Protection will not cover the cost of:

 Responsibility for Device Repairs

-Any repairs that are not covered by warranty or the purchase of optional insurance fall into one of five categories.
+Any repairs that are not covered by warranty or the purchase of optional device protection fall into one of five categories:

-Gross Negligence - To consciously or voluntary disregard the need to use reasonable care
+Gross Negligence - To consciously or voluntarily disregard the need to use reasonable care.

 For each of these five categories, a fine may be assessed for the repairs based upon the circumstances of the incident.
-Fines are based upon the district’s One-To-One Repair Guidelines and are assessed at the building administrator’s discretion.
+Fines are based upon the District’s Device Protection Program Guidelines and are assessed at the building administrator’s discretion.
 In no circumstances will the fine exceed the cost of the repair or replacement of the device.